 I began drinking protein shakes about four years ago when my mom had brought a container of EAS vanilla soy protein powder home.
+There were many different protein powders that I had tried before this one, as I wasn’t too sure about what would work best for me.
 I had heard about protein powder and saw many ads and athlete promotions of it in Oxygen and Muscle and Fitness “Hers” magazine.
 I had a yearly subscription to both of these magazines and it was totally worth it!
 Now, we see sponsored athletes and fitness gurus on social media promoting certain proteins and other products to their followers.
 Aspiring to feel health and see my hard work in the gym pay off, I decided to give protein powder a try.
 Since then I have continued my protein powder advocacy.

 It may be easy to believe that protein powder isn’t as nutritious for your body as solid foods, but for an on- the -go college student, protein shakes are quick and fuel your body.
 I usually mix one scoop of my Optimum Nutrition chocolate whey protein powder with water and shake it in a Blender bottle.
 I try and do this immediately after getting back to my room from the gym.
 Post -workout is the best time to digest a protein shake because your muscles need healing after working them.
 The protein repairs the muscle fibers and helps build and maintain muscle.
 I also notice it helps curve cravings for sweets and makes me feel full.